contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/03_turn-spreadsheet-to-api.md

 *   20 minutes of your time,
 *   a Google Account application-specific password.

-# 1. Prepare a Google Spreadsheet
+# 1. Prepare a spreadsheet

 Sign in to your **Google Drive** account.